 Face masks can play an important supporting role when you’re dealing with dry skin, dehydrated skin, or oily skin and want to do everything possible to help.
-The question is: Should you bother using a face mask if you already have good skin?
+The question is: Should you use one?
 And, if so, at what point in your routine, and how, do you use the face mask?
 We’ve got the answers!

-If you already have a great complexion, a face mask for skincare isn’t essential; however, even if your facial skin looks fantastic, a mask can still be useful for those stressful times when skin looks and feels dehydrated, fatigued, or dull.
-In those cases, a hydrating and skin-brightening mask is just what’s needed for visible results overnight.
+If you already have a great complexion, a face mask isn’t an essential part of your skin care routine; however, even if your facial skin generally looks fantastic, a face mask can still be useful for those times when skin looks and feels less than optimal.

 Here’s how and when to use a face mask, depending on your skin concerns and type of mask:

-- Whether it’s a clay mask, cream mask, sheet mask, peel-off mask, or other type, always cleanse your skin before applying a face mask.
+- Whether it’s a clay mask, cream mask, sheet mask, peel-off mask, or other type of face mask, always cleanse your skin first.

-- Most leave-on masks are hydrating formulas, so you might be able to skip applying your regular nighttime moisturizer—but you’ll want to apply the mask and your face moisturizer if you have very dry skin.
+- As mentioned above, most leave-on masks are hydrating, so you might be able to skip applying your regular nighttime moisturizer—but you’ll want to apply the mask and your face moisturizer if you have very dry skin.